 Heat a large skillet over medium heat.
 Add the pure avocado oil and fry the eggs to desired doneness (the eggs shown here were cooked to over medium).
 Move the cooked eggs to a paper towel lined plate to rest.

 Prepare the Pickled Onions by slicing the red onion very thinly with a mandolin or sharp knife.
-Place them in a bowl with the sea salt, lime juice, and extra virgin avocado oil.
+Place them in a bowl with the sea salt, lime juice, and avocado oil.
 Set aside for 10-15 minutes, mixing every couple of minutes to re-coat the onion slices with the juices.
 It’s ready when the juices are pink, the onions have started to wilt, but the slices are still crisp.

 Prepare the Cilantro Avocado Ranch by combining all ingredients in a large high-powered blender.
 Blend on high speed until all the ingredients are well-combined, stopping to scrape down the sides with a spatula, as needed.
 Pour out into a serving jar or bowl.